drshahizan/software-engineering/materials/sec01/mod2.md

 <img width="419" alt="image" src="https://user-images.githubusercontent.com/129235052/233099489-3b3c53cd-f48f-43f0-9747-7736250ac3cc.png">
 <b>Software design</b> refers to the process of defining the architecture, components, interfaces, and other characteristics of a software system. <b>Software implementation</b> refers to the process of writing the code and integrating the various components to create a working software system.

 Here are some details about software design and implementation:

 **Software Design:**
-#### Architecture Design:
-The first step in software design is to define the overall architecture of the software system.
+<li>Architecture Design: The first step in software design is to define the overall architecture of the software system.
 This involves defining the different components of the system, how they interact with each other, and the overall structure of the system.

-#### Component Design:
-Once the overall architecture has been defined, the next step is to design the individual components of the system.
+<li>Component Design: Once the overall architecture has been defined, the next step is to design the individual components of the system.
 This involves defining the interfaces, data structures, and algorithms that will be used to implement each component.

-#### Interface Design:
-Interfaces are the means by which different components of the system communicate with each other.
+<li>Interface Design: Interfaces are the means by which different components of the system communicate with each other.
 Interface design involves defining the input and output parameters, as well as the protocols and data formats that will be used to transmit data between the components.

-#### Data Design:
-Data design involves defining the data structures that will be used to store and manipulate data within the system.
-This includes defining the types of data, their format, and the algorithms that will be used to manipulate them.
+<li>Data Design: Data design involves defining the data structures that will be used to store and manipulate data within the system.
+This includes defining the types of data, their format, and the algorithms that will be used to manipulate them.</li>

 **Software Implementation:**
-#### Coding:
-Once the software design has been completed, the next step is to write the code that will implement the design.
+<li>Coding: Once the software design has been completed, the next step is to write the code that will implement the design.
 This involves using a programming language to translate the design into a working software system.

-#### Testing:
-After the code has been written, it needs to be tested to ensure that it works as intended.
+<li>Testing: After the code has been written, it needs to be tested to ensure that it works as intended.
 This involves testing individual components, as well as the system as a whole.

-#### Integration:
-Once the individual components have been tested and verified, they need to be integrated into a working software system.
+<li>Integration: Once the individual components have been tested and verified, they need to be integrated into a working software system.
 This involves connecting the various components and ensuring that they work together seamlessly.

-#### Maintenance:
-Once the software system has been deployed, it will need to be maintained over time.
-This involves fixing any bugs that are discovered, updating the software to address new requirements, and ensuring that the software continues to function as intended.
+<li>Maintenance: Once the software system has been deployed, it will need to be maintained over time.
+This involves fixing any bugs that are discovered, updating the software to address new requirements, and ensuring that the software continues to function as intended. </li>